Dr. Kirsten Dalrymple

-I have recently relocated to the Institute of Child Development at the University of Minnesota where I will be working in the Visual Perception Lab with Dr. Al Yonas.
+I have relocated to the Institute of Child Development at the University of Minnesota where I am working Dr. Jed Elison.

 I am very excited to continue my research on developmental prosopagnosia in children at the Institute, while continuing an active collaboration with Brad Duchaine and the Social Perception Lab in the Department of Psychological and Brain Sciences at Dartmouth College